 "I do many things, but mostly research, pray, and stave off folks that wonder where they shouldn't be."
 He then waves his hand over the plant, causing it to sprout.
 "Which tends to be Grineer, or...
 People either brave or stupid enough to try to kill me."

-As he lets go, the mercenary clutches her throat, coughing and choking as she drinks in the air from the force of the man and her fear of death.
+As he lets go, the detective clutches her throat, coughing and choking as she drinks in the air from the force of the man and her fear of death.
 "Got it..."
 She squeaks out, trying to hide her dread.